 Counselors at the High School and Middle School are working to identify students who may need additional assistance for transition and help decrease dropout rates and keep students on track for graduation.
 These schools also work with the Regional Office of Education to support students in attendance.
-The district offers different educational programs, online programs and mentoring programs to assist students.
-Staff from Upper and Middle School have been trained so they are better equipped to help students that are at risk for being delinquent or neglected.
+The district offers different educational programs, on an emotoring programs to assist students.
+Staff from Upper and Middle School have ben trained so they are better equipped to help students that are at risk for being delinquent to reglected.
 The district is taking a proactive approach to identifying and assisting students.
-If a student is thought to have a learning disability, members of the educational team will meet ad determine if further testing is necessary.
-Once any necessary testing has been conducted, the team will meet again to determine if the student is eligible for special education services.
-The District has formed an IEP Leadership team, and this team has created clearer procedures for special education identification, and all staff received the information at an Institute Day.
+If a student is thought to have a learning disability, members of the educational team will meet and determine if further testing is necessary.
+One any necessary testing has been conducted, the team will meet again to determine if the student is in output to have a District pass for special education every excessary could be a strict pass of the education at an Institute Day.
 All families who seek enrollment for students in the district preschool program complete a questionnaire as well as participate in an interview with school staff.
-The information gleaned from this process is used to determine the students identified as at highest risk are given preferential enrollment.
+The information gleaned from this process is used to determine the student is determine if the student is hought of students in the district preschool program complete a questionnaire as well as participate in an interview with school staff.
+The information gleaned from this process is used to determine the students is determine if the student is determined.

-Counselors at the High School and Middle School are working to identify students who may need additional assistance for transition and help decrease dropout rates and keep students on track for graduation.
-The district offers different educational programs, online programs and mentoring programs to assist students.
-School leadership teams review student data, both academic and social emotion, routinely to determine if students are the student and may need an academic or SEL/behavioral intervention.
-Staff from Upper and Middle School have been trained so they are better equipped to help students that are at risk for being delinquent or neglected.
+Courselors at the High School and Middle School are working to identify students who may need additional assistance for transition and help decrease dropout rates and keep students on track for graduation.
+The district offers different educational programs, online programs as a saist students.
+School leadership teams review student data, both academic and social emotion, routinely to determine if students are at an exist students are at risk for being delinquent or neglected.
 The district is taking a proactive approach to identifying and assisting students.
 If a student is thought to have a learning disability, members of the educational team will meet and determine if further testing is necessary.
-Once any necessary testing has been conducted, the team will meet again to determine of the students of the students as well as participate in an interview with school staff.
-The information gleaned from this process is used to determine the students' at Sudents identified as at highest risk are given preferential.
+None conducted, the team will meet and in the students is eligible for services.
+All families who seek enrollment for students for students for students in the district preschool program complete a questionnaire as well as participate in an interview with school staff.
+The information gleaned from this process is used to determine the students' at risk levels.
+The students identified as at highest risk are given preferential enrollment.